gargrahul/MAD/benchmark/vllm/README.md

 ~/MAD/run_directory/reports_float16/
 ```

-Although ihe following 12 models are pre-configured to collect latency and throughput performance data, users can also change the benchmarking parameters.
-Refer to the #Manual Benchmarking
+Although the following 12 models are pre-configured to collect latency and throughput performance data, users can also change the benchmarking parameters.
+Refer to the #manual-benchmarking

 #### Available models